Technical Validation

 Security & Architecture Gap Remediation

-• Prioritized gap remediation plan
+• Prioritized remediation plan

-• Evidence documentation support
+• Evidence documentation

 • Architecture guidance